 Team affiliation runs deep in competitive cycling, so it’s no surprise that teams have been a part of Zwift from the beginning.
-In some cases Zwift teams are born out of real-life cycling teams, and in the case of at least one team (ODZ) the Zwift team became a real-life team!
+In some cases Zwift teams are born out of real-life cycling teams, and in the case of at least one team (TeamODZ) the Zwift team became a real-life team!

-What are teams doing on Zwift?
+What are Teams Doing on Zwift?

 Team members typically race together in individual events or team events such as team time trials or the Zwift Worlds Team Race.
 Some teams also organize regular Zwift group rides–these often begin as team training rides then later open up to anyone interested.